Welcome

 - The Reducing Crime podcast - Lawrence Sherman talks with Jerry Ratcliffe.
 November 2019

-- Watch the Evidence-Based Policing Seminar at the French Academie des Sciences
+- Evidence-Based Policing Seminar at the French Academie des Sciences

 Awards